 Dentistry is micro-surgery.
-Dr. Mercado uses modern dental tools for best possible results.
+Dr. Mercado uses modern dental tools for the best possible results.

 - Our practice uses loupes with high-power magnification to enhance the precision of our care.
-Using loupes that is similar to the one an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
+Using loupes that are similar to the ones an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

-- In addition to allowing precise, close-up work, the loupes directs a beam of light directly on the teeth, minimizing glare for you.
+- In addition to allowing precise, close-up work, the loupes direct a beam of light directly on the teeth, minimizing glare for you.

 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.

 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (crown, veneer, or filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.